SINTEF/Muscade.jl/docs/src/Elements.md

 The `Muscade.residual` method of [`Muscade.Toolbox.EulerBeam3D`](@ref) shows an *advanced* example where the code is written in order to

-1) accelerate automatic differentiation (where possible)
+1) accelerate automatic differentiation (where possible).
 2) compute derivatives to handle the transformation from e.g. stress resultants into nodal forces, in the presence of a corotated reference system.

 See [automatic differentiation](Adiff.md) for a discussion of these and other advanced techniques.